tensorflow/community/rfcs/20210513-pluggable-profiler-for-tensorflow.md

     // DeviceType::CPU: only CPU will be profiled.
     // DeviceType::GPU: only CPU/GPU will be profiled.
     // DeviceType::TPU: only CPU/TPU will be profiled.
-    // DeviceType::PLUGGABLE_DEVICE: all pluggable devices with profiler enabled will be profiled.
+    // DeviceType::PLUGGABLE_DEVICE: all pluggable devices with profilers enabled will be profiled.
     DeviceType device_type = 6;
   }
   ```